mijanr/FastAPI-Streamlit/README.md

 ```

 ## Classification Results
-The classification results are displayed in the streamlit app in a separate page and look like the following:
+The classification results are displayed in the streamlit app on a separate page and look like the following:

 ![Classification Results](images/iris_data_classification_result.png)